w3f/polkadot-wiki/docs/glossary.md

 ## Validator

-A node that secures the relay chain by staking DOTs, validating proofs from collators on parachains, and voting on consensus along with other validators.
+A node that secures the relay chain by staking DOTs, validating proofs from collators on parachains and voting on consensus along with other validators.

 ## Voting